Olympus E-M1 II vs Sony HX95

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the HX95) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M1 II and the HX95 are recent models that are part of the current product line-up.
-The E-M1 II replaced the earlier Olympus E-M1, while the HX95 does not have a direct predecessor.
+The HX95 is a recent model that features in the current product line-up of Sony.
+In contrast, the E-M1 II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M1 II or the Sony HX95 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.